 2) If the named place is not the seller’s premises

 In this scenario under FCA, the goods are considered to be “delivered” when the seller places them at the disposal of the buyer (or its carrier) at the specified place.
 The seller does not need to unload the goods.

 The seller cannot be expected to provide the means to unload the goods into, say, a carrier’s terminal, nor would they be allowed to do so for safety, security, and insurance reasons.

 1) the agreed date, or

 2) at the time nominated by the buyer within the agreed period, or

 3) failing these, at the end of the agreed period.
-Why at the end?
-Because before that the buyer could still inform the seller of his desired time within the agreed period.
+(Why at the end?
+Before that, the buyer could still inform the seller of his desired time within the agreed period.)

-Note that this rule does not discuss the means of transport at all, it merely mentions the carrier regardless of how the carrier will arrange transport of the goods.
+Note that this rule does not discuss the means of transport at all.
+It merely mentions the carrier regardless of how the carrier will arrange the transport of the goods.